komodorio/docs/docs/Learn/Helm.md

 ### Upgrade command
-// TODO: Check reuse-values

 `helm upgrade --install k8s-watcher komodorio/k8s-watcher --create-namespace --set apiKey=YOUR_API_KEY_HERE --set watcher.clusterName=CLUSTER_NAME --set watcher.resources.secret=true --set watcher.enableHelm=true --set helm.enableActions=true`

+### Permissions
+You can control who has access to view or modify helm charts within your clusters using Komodor RBAC.
+The following actions can be specified on the RBAC policy level:

+`read:helm-repo`
+`update:helm-repo`
+`add:helm-repo`
+`remove:helm-repo`
+`install:helm-chart`
+`uninstall:helm-chart`
+`revert:helm-chart`

+**Please note:** account-admin would be able to perform all of those

-## Releases
+## Releases (charts)
+When entering the HELM section in the Komodor UI, on the releases tab, you can see all your helm charts, you can filter them, and perform various actions on them.

-// TODO:
+// TODO: image

+When viewing a specific release, you can easily get the revision history and compare its manifest/values with other revisions.

 ## Helm Actions

-// TODO: Add relevant actions (upgrade)
+Supported actions for charts:
+- Upgrade - will only appear when a repository containing the chart is configured for the relevant cluster.
+You’ll be able to select either a newer or older version of that chart.
+This action performs the following helm command
+`helm upgrade --install ${name} ${chartName} --create-namespace --namespace ${namespace} --version ${version} --values ${values}`
+- Uninstall - Uninstall a chart.
+Will perform the following command:
+`helm uninstall RELEASE_NAME [...] [flags]`
+- Rollback - Rollback to the chosen version.
+Will perform the following command:
+`helm rollback <RELEASE> [REVISION] [flags]`

 ## Repositories
-To enable upgrading HELM charts directly from Komodor you have to add the HELM repositories where you charts reside.
+To enable upgrading HELM charts directly from Komodor you have to add the HELM repositories where your charts reside.

-Komodor will automatically detect available upgrades and will suggest those through the UI

 Adding a repository:

-- Enter the Repositories tab on the HELM page in Komodor
+- Navigate to the HELM under the Resources section in Komodor
+- Switch to the Repositories tab
-- Click Add Repository
+- Click “Add Repository”
-- Specify the Repository Name, URL and clusters to associate those repositories to
+- Specify the repository details - Name, URL, and Clusters to associate this repository with
 - Save the repository

 Behind the scenes, the Komodor Agent will install those repositories and will use them to initiate the relevant commands.

+**Please note:** Currently, the only repo authentication method supported is user:password